 Notice: I’m an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 Do you understand the importance of sleep on your health?
 When you are facing a great deal of stress it is important to make sure that you are getting enough sleep.
 Too many people live with the incorrect belief that they need to stay awake longer in order to get more done.
-Actually, when you are sleep deprived, you tend to get less accomplished than if you’ve had an adequate night’s sleep.
-So get plenty of zzzz’s.
-Also, sleep deprivation increased production of cortisol, the stress hormone.
+Actually, when you are sleep-deprived, you tend to get less accomplished than if you’ve had an adequate night’s sleep.
+So get plenty of zzz’s.
+Also, sleep deprivation increases the production of cortisol, the stress hormone.
 So it will be much more difficult to handle the stress that comes your way.
 If you are tired, but having problems with insomnia, there are a few things that you can try.

 1. Avoid caffeine.
 Don’t drink caffeinated beverages in the late afternoon or evening.

 2. Avoid too much TV or computer time right before bed.
 This light decreases the body’s natural production of melatonin, which helps us to sleep.

 3. Make sure that the temperature of your bedroom is comfortable.
 If it is too hot or too cold, it will be much more difficult to go to sleep.